Nick-Lukey/Washer-Toss-Game-Track/README.md

 # Washer Toss Game Tracker

-the Full Stack app will keep track of washer games, as well as pick teams. it will keep this info in a database to show users profomice over a long period of time.
+the Full Stack app will keep track of washer games, as well as pick teams at random. it will keep this info in a database to show users proformance over a long period of time.

 ## API
 this full stack app will be ing a weather api to sho good/bad days to play washer.

+## What is washers
+its a yard game that you toss metal washer into a wooded box with a pipe in the middle of the box(i know it seems lame but its fun)